OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 						- {{cloze The risk of identity theft.}}
 			- #### Strategic Risk
 				- **Strategic Risk** is the risk that an organization will become less effective in meeting its major goals and objectives as a result of the breach.
-				-
+					- In a previous example, we mentioned how if an employ -